kyma-project/test-infra/docs/index.md

 [Presets](/docs/prow/presets.md) - This document contains the list of all Presets available in the [`config.yaml`](/prow/config.yaml) file.
 Use them to define Prow Jobs for your components.

-[Production Cluster Configuration](/docs/prow/production-cluster-configuration.md) - This instruction provides the steps required to deploy a production cluster for Prow.

 [Prow Architecture](/docs/prow/prow-architecture.md) - The document outlines Prow architecture and interconnections between different systems and components that are involved in it.

 [Prow cluster update](/docs/prow/prow-cluster-update.md) - Updating a Prow cluster requires an improved Prow version.
 The Kubernetes Prow instance gets updated via a shell script.
 The shell script offers only a short list of the last pushed container tags and as a result, limits the versions to choose from.
 To cherry-pick updates, monitor [Prow announcements](https://github.com/kubernetes/test-infra/blob/master/prow/ANNOUNCEMENTS.md) to see when fixes or important changes are merged into the Kubernetes repository.
 This document describes how to update a Prow cluster using a cherry-picked Prow version.